Gusehd/V5S_Teleoperation/THIRD_PARTY_NOTICES.md

 `src/v5s_teleop/retarget/` by **subclassing** upstream's public classes.
 Upstream exists only as a pip dependency and is not bundled here.

-> NOTE: **patents are separate from copyright.** The MIT license covers
-> copyright only.
-A patent review before commercial distribution is a matter for
-> legal counsel, and this document is not a substitute for one.

 ---

 ## Python runtime dependencies